TimKhus/HotelReservationSystem/README.md

 Admin mode: login: admin, pass: admin.

-Program takes data from Hotel.csv (room types, room details) and save users, bookings and cancelled bookings to Data.csv
+Program only takes data about hotel from Hotel.csv (room types, room details).
+Program reads and writes data about users, bookings and cancelled bookings from/to Data.csv